 The solution to mindless eating is perhaps what researchers at the University of Birmingham call “attentive eating.”
 That means thinking about the flavor and texture of food while eating and recalling what you ate at your most recent meal, for example.

 The researchers’ comprehensive study, published in the American Journal of Clinical Nutrition in 2013, suggests that not only do people who are distracted from their meals tend to eat more at those meals, but they also tend to eat more at later snacking sessions.
-People who eat attentively, on the other hand, snacked about 10 percent less.
+People who eat attentively at meals, on the other hand, snacked about 10 percent less.

 The university explains: